WELCOME TO THE SANE ASYLUM

 I appreciated the detailed accounts of the séances that men such as Dubor presided over.
 Seeing somnambulist women blindfolded, tied to chairs, and in prone or agitated states must have been positively electrifying for these groups of (predominately white) privileged and conservative people.
 Descriptions of mesmeric/hypnotic crises, paranormal/supernormal feats – or, as per the book’s penultimate chapter – haunted houses full of rappings and flying crockery are eery and shocking in Dubor’s earnest, credulous reportage.

-Hypnosis is, of course, inextricably linked to sex and sexuality, with that French ‘je ne said quoi’ amplifying the subtext only further.
+Hypnosis is, of course, inextricably linked to sex and sexuality, with that French ‘je ne sais quoi’ amplifying the subtext only further.
 Women are cited as victims and, in so many words, witches across the book in the usual casual fashion of male hypnotists who believe themselves impervious to its powers.
 In weighing up contemporary news stories concerning two women hypnotised to commit crimes, Dubor writes:

 “In these two cases, there is no question but that suggestion deprived the two women of all moral sense.
 Both would have been, no doubt, honest enough in the hands of honest men, they became assassins in the hands of scoundrels.